linsalrob/sphae/README.md

    - Pharokka, Phold, Phynteny
    - Phylogenetic tree with terminase large subunit, portal protein

+Here I have also added the option to allow for multiple contigs in a file (multiple phages or frgamented phage genome).

 ```bash
 #the genomes directory has the already assembled complete genomes
 #run the export commands to set the database paths